viankakrisna/nwb/docs/Configuration.md

     type: 'react-app',
     webpack: {
       extra: {
-        // Example of adding an extra loader which isn't managed by nwb,
+        // Example of adding an extra rule which isn't managed by nwb,
-        // assuming you've installed html-loader in your project.
+        // assuming you have installed html-loader in your project.
         module: {
-          loaders: [
+          rules: [
             {test: /\.html$/, loader: 'html'}
           ]
         },